Welcome to today's edition of the Rush 24-7 podcast.

 This should be framed.

-Quote a central plank of congressional ethics reform appeared in danger of collapse yesterday when government watchdog groups balked at disclosing their donors.
+Quote: A central plank of congressional ethics reform appeared in danger of collapse yesterday when government watchdog groups balked at disclosing their donors.

-Uh independent ethics panel to police the behavior of the house.
+They have demanded the creation of an office, independent ethics panel to police the behavior of the House.

 They have lobbied extensively.

-And then when told that their ethical rules, what they're pushing for lobbying ethical rules would include full disclosure of all the people who give them money, they said no.
+And then, when told that their ethical rules, what they're pushing for, lobbying ethical rules, would include full disclosure of all the people who give them money, they said no.

-Uh uh I mean, I mean, we're the ethical lobbyists.
+I mean, we're the ethical lobbyists.

 You just love stuff like that.

-So the next time you give a couple of bucks to uh public citizen common cause and democracy twenty-one.
+So, the next time you give a couple of bucks to public citizen common cause and democracy 21, just know that they're going to protect, like alley cats, the right not to disclose your name.

 This deal has infuriated ABC.

-Some of the people that were caught up in the hypocrisy of this, however, uh are starting to get burned.
+Some of the people that were caught up in the hypocrisy of this, however, are starting to get burned.

-People in LA know this all too well.
+People in L.A. know this all too well.

-Turns out, of course, Paris has spent more time in that jail than anybody else similarly filed, because we just don't jail people in California.
+Turns out, of course, Paris has spent more time in that jail than anybody else similarly filed because we just don't jail people in California.

 This is a very unusual circumstance.

-Anyway, it turns out that the wife of the aforementioned prosecutor, Rocky Delgadillo, had to appear in court yesterday to plead no contest to driving without a valid license.
+Anyway, it turns out that the wife of the aforementioned prosecutor, Rocky Delgadillo, Had to appear in court yesterday to plead no contest to driving without a valid license.

 It seems she had an outstanding arrest warrant for failing to appear in court on motor vehicle charges from the 1990s.

-It seems that in one of the instances, she was driving Delgadillo's city-issued car in violation of city rules.
+It seems that in one of the instances, she was driving Del Gadillo's city-issued car in violation of city rules.

 Oops.